 Everybody gets involved in a negotiation process at some point in time.
 Whether its a discussion about bedtime with our children, with a salesperson on the price of a car or contract negotiations in the business world … the principles are really the same.

-The following ten points are a synopsis of a presentation I attended a number of years ago.
+The following ten points are a synopsis of a presentation I attended a number of years ago at Queens University.

 1. Be Prepared.
 Seems obvious, but the suggestion is to really get inside the head of the other side and play out all potential scenarios.
 In many ways the preparation is like a chess game … what might my opponent do, and what will the implications be?
 The better the preparation is directly related to the level of success.